Riccorl/transformers-embedder/README.md

 ### Tokenizer

-The `Tokenizer` class provides the `tokenize` method to preprocess the input for the `TransformerEmbedder` layer.
+The `Tokenizer` class provides the `tokenize` method to preprocess the input for the `TransformersEmbedder` layer.
 You can pass raw sentences, pre-tokenized sentences and sentences in batch.
 It will preprocess them returning a dictionary with the inputs for the model.
 By passing `return_tensors=True` it will return the inputs as `torch.Tensor`.